 About Chamonix, France

-At just one hour from Geneva and 15km from Italy via the Mont-Blanc tunnel, Chamonix is one of the easiest resorts to access so is perfect for a long weekend.
+At just over an hour's drive from Geneva and 15km from Italy via the Mont-Blanc tunnel, Chamonix is one of the easiest resorts to access so is perfect for a long weekend.

 150 km of ski area

 "You’ll either love it or hate it.
 Chamonix is either the first resort on your list, the only one you’re considering, or you just don't get it at all.
 There’s more to love than just the famously challenging skiing; the town is all classic French charm with lots of turn of the century architecture and it's buzzing all year.
 Ski in – ski out is rare but it’s a good dual season destination and perfect for a long weekend." - Fenella Hunter